laravel/docs/collections.md

     // Desk, Chair

+If the collection contains simple strings or numeric values, you should pass the "glue" as the only argument to the method:

+    collect([1, 2, 3, 4, 5])->implode('-');

+    // '1-2-3-4-5'

-You may also pass a callback to the method.
-The callback should return the value:
+You may pass a closure to the `implode` method if you would like to format the values being imploded:

     $collection->implode(function ($item, $key) {
         return strtoupper($item['product']);
     }, ', ');

     // DESK, CHAIR

-If the collection contains simple strings or numeric values, you should pass the "glue" as the only argument to the method:

-    collect([1, 2, 3, 4, 5])->implode('-');

-    // '1-2-3-4-5'

 <a name="method-intersect"></a>
 #### `intersect()` {.collection-method}